 One of the centre’s objectives is to develop national consensus on specific policies that will allow the system to provide better income support and labour-market engagement for people when they’re ill or disabled, says Tompa.
 The current system hasn’t kept pace with deep structural changes in society, says MacEachen.
 An aging population means chronic and episodic disabilities are on the increase, and people with these types of illnesses often struggle to find accommodation or access support.
 As well, the long-term, full-time jobs that predominantly characterized the labour market are increasingly being replaced by part-time, temporary and/or casual work.
 As a result, parts of the working-age population are not supported very well by the current system if they fall ill or get injured, and some fall through the cracks.

 Today's system was built over several decades, with different parts designed to meet different pockets of needs.
 What Canadians have now is a fragmented system of uncoordinated parts, adds Tompa.
-No less than seven different programs make up Canada’s work disability system.
+No less than seven different programs make up Canada’s work disability system (see sidebar).
 They have very different terms of eligibility, different levels of income support and different rules on supplemental income sources—and there’s no one-stop service desk to help individuals navigate these complexities.

 The system’s support for work integration is also spotty.
 Of the different programs, only workers’ compensation programs place a clear and consistent emphasis on helping people back to work.
 That includes an expectation on employers to accommodate workers with injuries or illnesses.
 Workers’ compensation programs also have their flaws.
 For example, they can deem claimants employable, pushing them to go back to work before they’re ready, says MacEachen.
 As a result, some get reinjured or, if they don’t go back to work, are no longer eligible for benefits and are compelled to apply for welfare.